ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonSV/BBQSoloFarmer.md

 7. Your current box in storage is filled with eggs and the number is correctly set (see the options below).
 Run [Egg Fetcher](EggFetcher.md) to fill a box.
 8. You have space to catch Pokemon in your boxes.
 9. You have plenty of TM crafting materials and LP (use [LP Farmer](LPFarmer.md) if needed), ideally for lower-numbered TMs.
+10. The DPad left menu must be set to the BBQ: Available Quests page.

 ## Instructions